nss-evening-web-development/curriculum/src/data/curriculum/client/week-14/simply-books-setup.md

 - an author can have many books
 - a book can have one and only one author

-We will also be touching on the all of the following concepts:
+In this project, you will be touching on the all of the following concepts that you learned in prework and building your first React App:

 - Google Authentication with Firebase
 - User specific data